hsa-projects/subject-registration/README.md

 At first, the dependencies of this project need to be installed.
 Run``` npm install ```or```yarn```  inside the project root folder in order to do this.

-Make sure that you've pulled the backend repository of this project.

 #### 1. Keycloak server

 Init the keycloak server with ``` sudo docker-compose up```(at path ``` subject-registration/docker```, backend repo)